-Pest patterns vary with the season, so you'll notice different types of activity taking place throughout the year.
-In the spring, pests are mating.
-This is when you'll see swarming ants and termites.
+Pest patterns vary with the season, so you’ll notice different types of activity taking place throughout the year.
+In the spring, pests mate; this is when you’ll see swarming ants and termites.
 Insects and other pests thrive outside in summer.
-In fall and winter, as temperatures drop, you'll find some of these pests coming into the house.
-Seeking shelter from the cold outside, pests will begin actively seeking ways to get into the house.
-Those that don't find a way in will typically die off or hibernate in winter until the cycle begins again.
+In fall and winter, as temperatures drop, you’ll find some of these pests coming into the house to seek shelter from the cold outside.
+Pests will begin actively seeking ways to get into the house.
+Those that don’t find a way in will typically die off or hibernate in winter until the cycle starts again.

 Pests are an unwanted nuisance in any home.
 They can get into your food, damage your home, and even bite or sting the people living in your home.
-Take preventive steps to make sure pests don't have an easy access point to get into your home.
-Keep your kitchen clean, don't leave food scraps out, and avoid standing water anywhere in the home.
+Take preventive steps to make sure pests don’t have an easy access point to get into your home.
+Keep your kitchen clean, don’t leave food scraps out, and remove standing water anywhere in the house.